Jerry Hardin: Early life and education

-Hardin was born in Dallas on November 20, 1929.
+Hardin was born in Dallas, Texas on November 20, 1929.
 His father was a rancher, and Jerry spent his youth actively involved with his local church and performing in school plays.
-He attended Southwestern University in Georgetown, Texas, on a scholarship before going on to study at London's Royal Academy of Dramatic Art, earning a scholarship there through the Fulbright Program.
-He spent several years there before returning to the United States to begin acting in New York, performing in regional theatre for twelve years.
+He attended Southwestern University in Georgetown, Texas, on a scholarship before going on to study at London's Royal Academy of Dramatic Art, graduating with an Acting (RADA Diploma) in 1953.
+He spent several years in London before returning to the United States to begin acting in New York, performing in regional theatre for twelve years.